carbon-design-system/carbon-for-ibm-dotcom-design-kit/README.md

 * Updates to the Design Kit will be posted in our change log, so check back frequently for changes!

 ### Developers:
-Our Carbon Components <a href="http://www.carbondesignsystem.com/getting-started/developers">Getting Started</a> guide has all the instructions you need to get up and running our code base.
+Our IBM.com Library is available at our <a href="http://github.com/carbon-design-system/ibm-dotcom-library">Github repo</a>.
+Website with developer guidelines is coming soon!

 ## 🌟 Contributing

 ### Design
-Follow the steps in our [Contributing guidelines](https://github.com/carbon-design-system/carbon-design-kit/blob/master/CONTRIBUTING.md) to contribute to the Carbon Design System.
+Follow the steps in our [Contributing guidelines](https://github.com/carbon-design-system/carbon-for-ibm-design-kit/blob/master/CONTRIBUTING.md) to contribute to the Carbon Design System.

 ### Code
-For instructions on contributing to our component library please read our <a href="https://github.com/carbon-design-system/carbon-components/blob/master/docs/contributing.md">contributing docs</a> for Carbon Components.
+For instructions on contributing to our IBM.com library please read our <a href="https://github.com/carbon-design-system/ibm-dotcom-library/blob/master/.github/CONTRIBUTING.md">contributing docs</a>.

 ## 💻 Workflow